school-brainhack/school-brainhack.github.io/content/en/project/Intro-BrainDecoding-BHS/index.md

 * Terminal and Shell commands

 ### Data
-For BHS project I used [Haxby et al.(2001)](http://data.pymvpa.org/datasets/haxby2001/) which is a high-quality block-design fMRI dataset from a study on face & object representation in the human ventral temporal cortex (This cortex is involved in the high-level visual processing of complex stimuli).
-It consists of 6 subjects with 12 runs per subject.
+For this project I used [Haxby et al.(2001)](http://data.pymvpa.org/datasets/haxby2001/) which is a high-quality block-design fMRI dataset from a study on face & object representation in the human ventral temporal cortex (This cortex is involved in the high-level visual processing of complex stimuli).
+The dataset consists of 6 subjects with 12 runs per subject.
 In this experiment during each run, the subjects passively viewed greyscale images of 8 object categories, grouped in 24s blocks separated by rest periods.
 Each image was shown for 500ms and was followed by a 1500ms inter-stimulus interval.

 ### Progress overview